Bedrock-OSS/bedrock-wiki/docs/items/items-16.md

     -   `"angle_offset"` - Does nothing.
 (Broken)

     -   `"launch_power"` - The launch power to be multiplied over the base power of the projectile entity.
-Accepts MoLang values.
+Accepts Molang values.

     -   `"projectile"` - Takes an identifier of an entity - any entity, not just projectile ones - to use as an entity to 'shoot'.